The women of Baddesley Clinton

 You can find out more about these fascinating and inspiring women by following the links below:

-During 2018-2019 we hope to bring our visitors closer to these histories, challenging them to consider the roles these women undertook, the values and opinions of the time in which they lived, and how they compare to our own society today.
+We hope our displays will bring our visitors closer to these histories, challenging them to consider the roles these women undertook, the values and opinions of the time in which they lived, and how they compare to our own society today.